rimutaka/posts/anatomy-of-failed-validation/readme.md

 It's quite light on detail, isn't it?

-A "lean canvas" isn't supposed to have the depth of a business plan.
+> A "lean canvas" isn't supposed to have the depth of a business plan.
 It is just a starting point to get something on paper, like a bird's eye view.

 There are other ways to validate an idea.
 The most expensive one is to go and build the product.
 Jeff Bezos requires a [6-page memo and a press release](https://www.inc.com/carmine-gallo/jeff-bezos-requires-amazons-leaders-to-perform-this-powerful-ritual-before-launching-anything.html) before even discussing a new idea.
-Or you can make big bets Elon Musk's style by [boiling it down to first principles](https://www.rollingstone.com/culture/culture-features/elon-musk-the-architect-of-tomorrow-120850/).
+Or, you can make big bets Elon Musk's style by [boiling it down to first principles](https://www.rollingstone.com/culture/culture-features/elon-musk-the-architect-of-tomorrow-120850/).
 I am nowhere near their level of greatness, so I just dig deeper with the Lean Canvas framework.

 ## Why doesn't it exist?